A Political Ecology of Secondary Forest Degradation

 Read More

-Queer in the fieldwork
+Queer in the Field

 In this auto-ethnographic research project, I reflect on my seven-year journey conducting fieldwork among peasant and Indigenous communities in Peru while coming out as lesbian and later as trans non-binary.